GB deadweight pig prices (EU spec)

 The APP (All Pig Price) is the GB average deadweight pig price achieved by producers each week.
 The SPP (Standard Pig Price) is the average price for GB standard pigs, those that have not received a premium for the production system, feed regime or breed.
 The prices are collected from voluntary surveys.
 These prices are for carcases dressed to EU specification.

-In February 2020 the weight bands we publish were amended.
+In April 2020 the weight bands we publish were amended.
 This report below provides some historical figures for comparison purposes.